graphile/crystal/postgraphile/website/postgraphile/behavior.md

   mean you can do `select * from users` but it might mean that it's possible to see details about a `users` when it's returned by a function or similar.
 (In this case the `codec` has `select` but the `source` has `-select`.)
+- `source:select` - can insert into this source
-- `insert` - can insert into this source/column/etc
+- `source:insert` - can insert into this source
-- `update` - can update this source/column/etc
+- `source:update` - can update a record in this source
-- `delete` - can delete this source
+- `source:delete` - can delete a record in this source
+- `source:list` - "list" field for a source at any level
+- `source:connection` - "connection" field for a source at any level
 - `attribute:select` - can this attribute be selected?
 - `attribute:insert` - can this attribute be inserted into?
 - `attribute:update` - can this attribute be updated?